 Build tools: of course, we rely on compilers like GCC, GHC (Haskell compiler), Make and linker scripts, all of which could introduce bugs.
 (If you are not afraid of compiler bugs, consider how many GCC bugs have been discovered by Csmith).

 GIDL Communication Schema: SMACCMPilot uses a custom and autogenerated comm schema, where the autopilot responds to message requests initiated by the GCS.
 The Comm schema also supports strong encryption, as described below.

 crypto libs: see below.

-The publicly available version of SMACCMPilot is built on FreeRTOS, a small, open-source, real-time operating system.
+SMACCMPilot can be run on FreeRTOS, a small, open-source, real-time operating system.
 FreeRTOS is written in C and is well tested and well documented; our experience is that it is highly-reliable.

-We have developed an end-to-end encryption system for ground control system (GCS) communication.
+We have developed an end-to-end encryption system called Galois Embedded Crypto (GEC) for ground control system (GCS) communication.
 The design is based on a well-defined and studied standard, AES in Galois/Counter mode, and the implementations are built on top of open-source implementations in C and Haskell.

 The encryption/authentication SMACCMPilot firmware executes as a RTOS task, in the same address space as all of the other firmware.
 Thus, if an attacker gains access to the firmware binaries or discovers a memory safety vulnerability that allows her to read/overwrite arbitrary addresses, she can read/write the private keys.